Meet the Team

 Myron Evans II, PhD

-Dr. Myron Evans II is a principal investigator at the Ben Towne Center for Childhood Cancer Research.
+Dr. Myron Evans II is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 His research focuses on understanding the epigenetic events that drive normal brain development and malignant central nervous system (CNS) tumors.

 Read about the Evans Lab.